-Laura and her husband Steve joined St. James’s in 2003 with their daughter Libby, now a freshman in college.
-Since then, they have welcomed and baptized two sons at St. James’s: James (15) and Everett (12).
+Laura and her husband Steve joined St. James’s in 2003 with their daughter Libby, who’s now in college.
+Since then, they have welcomed and baptized two sons at St. James’s: James and Everett.
 Since joining, Laura has participated in Pilgrim’s Path and was involved in creating and leading the Taste of St. James’s for several years.
 She was Vice-Chair of the Rector Search Committee in 2016-17.
 She has enjoyed seeing her children grow in their church life through Sunday school, Vacation Bible School, choir, mission trips, serving as acolytes and participating in confirmation.
 Laura is grateful for the many friends she has made through St. James’s, and is proud of our church’s active presence in the Richmond community.

 John Conrad, Junior Warden

 John has been a member of St. James’s for almost 40 years, and has served on the Vestry prior to this term and in a number of other volunteer roles at the church.
 Married to Katherine B. Conrad, John and Katherine have two children and three grandsons.
 John is an attorney and President of The Conrad Firm, practicing law as civil litigator.
 John has an extensive background in board service with Richmond City Council, the Greater Richmond Partnership, Bank of Richmond, Christopher Newport University, St. Christopher’s School Foundation, the St. James’s Children’s Center and the National Tuberous Sclerosis Association.